Mdround/kubernetes-on-cloud9/README.md

 aws configure get default.region
 ```

 Check that the right IAM role is attached to the Cloud9 workspace.
-The output assumed-role name (ARN) should contain the IAM role defined above (e.g 'eksworkshop-admin')
+The output assumed-role name (ARN) should contain the IAM role defined above (e.g `eksworkshop-admin`)
 ```
 aws sts get-caller-identity
 ```